vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 </script>
 ```

-You can still use it anywhere else
+You can still use it anywhere else:

 ```vue
 <!-- src/components/NavBar.vue -->